nus-cs3281/2019/students/rahulRajesh/resume.md

 #### DevOps
 - Used Ansible to automate deployment of all web applications in the company when interning at a fintech startup
 - Used Open Source Tools like Zabbix along with the ELK stack to build a complete monitoring system for production servers
-- Core team member in charge of site deployment for the Source Academy, a website used by 400+ students for a introduction programming course.
+- Core team member in charge of site deployment for the Source Academy, a website used by 400+ students for a introductory programming course.
 Made use of Amazon Web Services